slowernews/wisdom-tldr/chapters/2-3_relation_society.md

 > *"If I fully destroy the corruption, they will kill me."
 -- Elon Musk [1971]*

-> *"Bureaucracy = Culture of submission.
-Innovation = Culture of subversion.
+> *"Bureaucracy = culture of submission.
+Innovation = culture of subversion.
 Hence the antagonism."
 -- x@rapahelz*

 ### On nations and immigration